Charges Defended: Shoplifting

 Depending on the circumstances, shoplifting can be hard to prove, or not serious enough to pursue in court.
 Nontheless, to maximize your chances of avoiding fines, jail time, a criminal record and diminished employment options, you should seek legal counsel immediately.

-If you have questions about a shoplifting related charge, call Rishi Gill at 604.899.1436.
+If you have questions about a shoplifting-related charge, call Rishi Gill and Team at 604.899.1436.
 Your initial consultation with Rishi is no charge and includes a review of your case, possible defences and courses of action.
 When you call, you will speak to Rishi Gill directly (not a paralegal or assistant), so you can be assured that the counsel you receive will be timely and discrete.

 What’s the law on shoplifting in Canada?